-When you can't reuse a component in a different program because it is too dependent on the other components.
+When you can not reuse a component in a different program because it is too dependent on the other components.

 After applying mediator, individual components become unaware of the other components.
 They communicate indirectly through a mediator object.
 Reusing a component in a different app requires creating a new mediator class.

 When you have to create tons of component subclasses just to use the same components in different contexts.

 Mediator encapsulates relations between components.
 Therefore, it is enough to create a new mediator subclass to define a new set of relations between the same components.

 How to Implement